Last chance to enter Samsung and Dezeen's contest for innovative recycled cardboard designs

 "Repurposing cardboard packaging is not an idea that electronics companies have generally applied to their products," said Samsung.
-"The high interest in the Eco-Packaging and the competition with Dezeen validates this unexpected idea to help improve the environment."
+"The high interest in the Eco-Package concept and the competition with Dezeen validates this unexpected idea to help improve the environment."

-Contestants are free to design any kind of functional object for the home that can be made by reusing cardboard packaging.
+Contestants are free to design any kind of functional object for the home that can be made by reusing corrugated-cardboard packaging.

 The design must be something that anyone could build for themselves at home.
 It must be practical to assemble with everyday household tools and not require any specialist skills or equipment.